pcakes/RHTE-SWAPI/README.md

 5. After you're satisfied with your tables, export them for later.
 6. Run `task_one.py` using your python interpreter (assuming you've installed the requirements, mysql-connector)
     a. `~>python.exe task_one.py`
+    b.
+This should print out three different printouts: one that just prints out the resulting dictionary, one that pprints the resulting dictionary, and then one that's formatted using a for loop and string formatting.
-7. (OPTIONAL) run `schema_scrape` to get `.schemas`, a file that outlines some of the major object schemas
+7. (OPTIONAL - Task 1.5) run `schema_scrape` to get `.schemas`, a file that outlines some of the major object schemas
 8. Run `task_two.py` using your python interpreter (assuming you've installed the requirements, requests)
-   a. `task_two.py` writes the result to `ANewHopeDetail.json` and prints the output into the console.
+   a. `task_two.py` writes the result to `ANewHopeDetail.json` and prints the output into the console using pprint.
    b.
 Note: Meters and Centimeters are converted to feet, kilograms are converted to pounds.